rschmied/wsma_python/README.md

 end
 ```

-## examples
+## Examples
-contains a number of examples uses of the module.
+Contains a number of examples uses of the module.